lombardero/cheatsheets/4-javascript/2-react/2-jsx.md

 > Note: JSX code can only have one single root elemet (`<div></div>` section)

+## What is JSX?

+JSX is simply a syntax within React.
+Behind the scenes, a `React` object is called (that is why in the past it had to be imported), and JSX is interpreted by it and then translated to actual HTML (which is what we can see in the browser)

+> Behind the scenes, React calls `React.createElement()` recursively, parsing all JSX
+> code to create the HTML.

 ## Using CSS in JSX

 To use a CSS style, instead of using `class="CSS-class"` in the XML divion, JSX uses